SWBF2 (Classic) FAQ

 When the SWBF2 (Classic) game was initially released, the online multiplayer community used to somewhat communicate with Lucas Arts (LA) through a now defunct website called BlackBagOps.com or BBO for short.
 If you played SWBF2 (Classic) online through multiplayer mode, you were inundated by a global message in the global chat directing you to the BBO website for online support issues.

-If there was a problem with the online gameplay in regards to how the SWBF2 server was performing, you could go to that website, where there were downloads of the current versions of the SWBF2 Server Manager (SWBF2 SM) and the SWBF2 Remote Server Manager (SWBF2 RSM) and forum support for your issue.
+If there was a problem with the online gameplay in regards to how the SWBF2 server was performing, you could go to that website, where there were downloads of the current versions of the SWBF2 Server Manager (SWBF2 SM) and the SWBF2 Remote Server Manager (SWBF2 RSM).
+There was also forum support for your issue if you had one.
 BBO was a third party in Australia contracted by LA to handle the SWBF2 server management.
 More on BlackBagOps on our BBO Page.

 SWBF2stats.net ARE the SWBF2 community members who ultimately stepped up and became the third party to set up this website for those statistic.csv files.
 As a third party, our website was not and is not associated with Lucas Arts, Pandemic or Electronic Arts.

-We are simply the Star Wars Battlefront 2 (Classic) community members that had the desire, ability, means, and the love to put up this kind of leaderboard service online for the SWBF2 (Classic) community.
+We are simply the Star Wars Battlefront 2 (Classic) community members that stepped up and had the desire, ability, means, and the love of the SWBF2 online community to put up this kind of leaderboard service online.

 SWBF2stats.net has NEVER charged for this service and we have never asked for donations for doing this service.
 We truly did this for the love of the SWBF2 (Classic) game and community.